Flying Spiders Glide Into New Territories

 Advertisement

-Flatties sometimes "right" themselves in midair by aiming their flat bellies at the ground.
+Flatties sometimes "right" themselves in midair by aiming their flat bellies downward.
 But that's not all.
-To stick the landing, the spiders essentially become mini torpedoes.
-Each arachnid maneuvers itself into a face-down position, pointing its head and front legs at the trunk.
+To stick the landing, the flying spiders essentially become mini torpedoes.
+Each arachnid maneuvers itself into a face-down position, pointing its head and thorax.
 Meanwhile, the rear legs are splayed backwards (and up).

 This body manipulation gives Selenops some control over their descent.
-They can travel 16.4 feet, or 5 meters, horizontally through the air — and also "steer" themselves in the desired direction.
+They can travel 16.4 feet (5 meters) horizontally through the air and "steer" themselves in the desired direction.

-It's not true flight, not even close.
+It's not true flying, not even close.
 The correct term is "directed aerial descent," a phenomenon never previously documented in spiders.
 Some arboreal ants use the same basic technique.

 Advertisement